watchdogoblivion/offsec-python/README.md

         export PATH=$PATH:/path/to/project/offsec-python/bin

 #### Additional Info ####
-    For installation options above, if running multiple python versions, simply specify version in shell command python -m pip pipCommand package
+    For installation options above, if running multiple python versions, simply specify the version in the shell command.
+        python -m pip pipCommand package
         python2.7 -m pip pipCommand package
         python3 -m pip pipCommand package

 ### Sample module wffuzzer ###
     The module wffuzzer is used for fuzzing requests using a file that contains all the request information.

-    All you need to do is intercept a request in burp suite, owasp zap, or any other interceptor application, and copy and paste the contents to a file.
+    All you need to do is intercept a request in burp suite, owasp zap, or any other interceptor application and copy & paste the contents to a file.
     Then specify the file, and a fuzz file (the file containing the list of words that will replace the text in the request) after replacing the value string with the keyword FUZZ.

     Example:
         In the browser, go to a page that allows a file upload.